-- a) Supplier company name and address; - b) Buyer company name and address; - c) Date of (physical) loading; - d) Place of (physical) loading or logistical facility or distribution infrastructure entry point; - e) Place of (physical) delivery or logistical facility or distribution infrastructure exit point; - f) Volume: For fuels, the energy quantity of the fuel must also be included.
-For the calculation of the energy quantity, conversion factors in Annex III to Directive (EU) 2018/2001 must be used.
-For the determination of the energy content of transport fuels not included in Annex III, the relevant European Standards Organisation (ESO) standards shall be used in order to determine the calorific values of fuels.
-Where no ESO standard has been adopted for that purpose, the relevant International Organization for Standardisation (ISO) standards shall be used.
+- a) Supplier company name and address - b) Buyer company name and address - c) Date of (physical) loading - d) Place of (physical) loading or logistical facility or distribution infrastructure entry point - e) Place of (physical) delivery or logistical facility or distribution infrastructure exit point; and - f) Volume: For fuels, the energy quantity of the fuel must also be included.
+To calculate the energy quantity, conversion factors in Annex III of Revised Directive EU/2018/2001 must be used.
+To determine the energy content of transport fuels not included in Annex III, the relevant European Standards Organisation (ESO) standards shall be used to determine their calorific values.
+Where no ESO standard has been adopted for that purpose, the relevant International Organization for Standardization (ISO) standards shall be used.